 There’s a little bit more that goes into how we initially train our system on a group of reference individuals (these individuals eventually become the reference population we use to assign your ancestry), and then how we test the system.
 You can read about it in our white paper, and see the results of these tests in our Ancestry Composition Guide (they are called precision and recall values).
 Our precision values for the vast majority of populations are greater than 90%, indicating high accuracy, meaning when we are confident in our ability to predict a piece of DNA as coming from one of our reference populations.

-Similarly, the algorithm we use to calculate your recent ancestor locations looks for pieces of DNA you share with individuals from around the world.
-There are more than 400,000 customers (who have consented separately to participate in 23andMe Research) in the reference populations for determining your recent ancestor locations.
-Based on how much DNA you share and which country or territory is being considered, we assign a confidence to our prediction.
+Similarly, the algorithm we use to calculate your Country Matches and Genetic Groups looks for pieces of DNA you share with individuals from around the world.
+There are more than 400,000 customers (who have consented separately to participate in 23andMe Research) in the reference populations for determining your Country Matches and Genetic Groups.
+Based on how much DNA you share, we assign a confidence to our prediction.
 We report these confidence levels in the Scientific Details section as “not detected,” “possible,” “likely,” or “highly likely.”
 “Possible” means we are between 30% - 49.9% confident in the assignment, while “highly likely” means we are at least 80% confident in the assignment.
-“Not detected” means we are less than 30% confident in assigning that recent ancestor location to you.
+“Not detected” means we are less than 30% confident in assigning that Country Match to you, or less than 50% confident in assigning that Genetic Group to you.

 DNA Relatives Relationship Predictions